-Worker's compensation is compensation mandated by state law for a worker and their dependents against injury and death occurring in the course of employment.
-Worker's compensation is not health insurance and is not intended to compensate for disability other than disability caused by accidental injury arising out of employment.
+Worker's compensation is protection mandated by state law for a worker and their dependents against injury and death occurring in the course of employment.
+Worker's compensation is not health insurance and is not intended to compensate for disability other than disability caused by injury arising out of employment.

-Wisconsin worker's compensation laws are administered by the Worker's Compensation Division of the Department of Workforce Development.
+Wisconsin worker's compensation laws are administered by the Department of Workforce Development (DWD) Division of Worker's Compensation.
 The chief duty of the division is to ensure the prompt payment of benefits by private insurance companies and self-insured employers to workers who sustain work-related injuries or illnesses.

-The purpose of worker's compensation statutes is to provide financial and medical benefits to the victims of "work-connected" injuries and their families regardless of fault.
+The purpose of worker's compensation system is to provide financial and medical benefits to the victims of "work-related" injuries and their families regardless of fault.
 The laws place the financial burden on the employer.
 This compensation is generally the exclusive remedy for the injured employee.